 All PPP loan balances not eligible for forgiveness are due in full two years after origination.

-Deferring payments does not affect the repayment term — you must repay all unforgiven balances within two years.
-However, borrowers can prepay — make payments ahead of the official repayment schedule — and can pay off loans in full without penalty at any time during the two-year repayment window.
+Deferring payments does not affect the repayment term — you must repay all unforgiven balances within two years if your loan originated before June 5, 2020, or within five years if your loan originated on or after June 5, 2020.
+However, borrowers can prepay — make payments ahead of the official repayment schedule — and can pay off loans in full without penalty at any time during the applicable repayment window.

 How to Get Your PPP Loan Forgiven